alexalexalex09/easyfreetimesheet/README.md

 - [ ] Download your pay period

 ### Easy to manage an organization
-- [ ] Optionally allow employees to see remaining hours of various types
+- [ ] Employees can see remaining hours of various types
 - [ ] Edit employee data including names, hours available, and hours recorded
 - [ ] Approve pay periods and revoke approvals
 - [ ] Edit pay periods and adjust pay period schedule using several defaults, including bimonthly, biweekly, monthly, and weekly pay